 just the facts.

 One day over breakfast, Jason and Kim Graham-Nye came across an interesting fact.
 They found that conventional disposable diapers are the third largest contributors to landfills in the world.
 And yet!
 Only five percent of the population uses them.
 Crazy.
 It was a fact of stunning proportion met by another amazing fact: a single disposable diaper can take up to 500 years to biodegrade in the landfill.
 That got the Graham-Nyes thinking, since they were about to have a baby themselves.
 At 60 diapers a week until toilet training kicks in plus the likelihood of having more than one child, well, it was beyond comprehension.
-And so they gasped.
-Did they want to jump on the landfill train?
-Absolutely not!
-What would the neighbors say?
-How would they face the world on Earth Day?
-And what about their garbage can?
-A heavy thought, indeed.

 By the way, Kim and Jason are now the proud parents of two boys, Fynn and Harper. gDiapered from day one.